ksheeraj/CS256-AI-ObjectDetection/README.md

 ![alt text](https://github.com/ksheeraj/CS256-AI-ObjectDetection/blob/master/Architecture_Diagrams/Architecture_Diagram_3.png)

 Based on this diagram, we are feeding in a few low-light/dark images into an image filter, called CLAHE.
 This filter will compute several histograms, each corresponding to a distinct section of the image, and use them to redistribute the lightness values of the image.
-Then the image outputs of this filter will be fed into the same Faster R-CNN model that we have been using thus far. **The intent of this experiment is to examine how Faster R-CNN performs on low-light/dark images that have been fed through an image filter.**
+Then the image outputs of this filter will be fed into the same Faster R-CNN model that we have been using so far. **The intent of this experiment is to examine how Faster R-CNN performs on low-light/dark images that have been fed through an image filter.**

 ![alt text](https://github.com/ksheeraj/CS256-AI-ObjectDetection/blob/master/Architecture_Diagrams/Architecture_Diagram_4.png)

+As showcased in this diagram, the first two steps are a subset of Architecture Diagram 3.
+For this experiment, we will be taking the output images produced by the CLAHE filter and feed it through EnlightenGAN.
+Since EnlightenGAN adds noise to its output images, we feed the output images from EnlightenGAN into the CLAHE filter to filter out the noise.
+Then the output images from the CLAHE filter are fed into the Faster R-CNN model that we have been working with so far. **The intent of this experiment is to examine how Faster R-CNN performs on images that have been applied with a combination of image filters and EnlightenGAN.**

 ![alt text](https://github.com/ksheeraj/CS256-AI-ObjectDetection/blob/master/Architecture_Diagrams/Architecture_Diagram_5.png)

 As showcased in this diagram, the first two steps are a subset of Architecture Diagram 3.
 For this experiment, we will be taking the output images produced by the CLAHE filter and feed it through EnlightenGAN.
 Since EnlightenGAN adds noise to its output images, we feed the output images from EnlightenGAN into the CLAHE filter to filter out the noise.
-Then the output images from the CLAHE filter are fed into the Faster R-CNN model that we have been working with so far. **The intent of this experiment is to examine how Faster R-CNN performs on images that have been applied with a combination of image filters an EnlightenGAN.**
+Then the output images from the CLAHE filter are fed into the Faster R-CNN model that we have been working with so far. **The intent of this experiment is to examine how Faster R-CNN performs on images that have been applied with a combination of image filters and EnlightenGAN.**

 ![alt text](https://github.com/ksheeraj/CS256-AI-ObjectDetection/blob/master/Architecture_Diagrams/Architecture_Diagram_6.png)